10 Ways That Birth Order Affects Your Children

-According to Dr. Kevin Leman, firstborn children are often high achievers, organized and detail-oriented.
+According to Dr. Kevin Leman, firstborn children are often high achievers, organized, and detail-oriented.
 He states they are natural leaders because more was expected from them.
 In turn, they expect more from themselves.
-“They’re the movers and shakers of life and they lead everything from the PTA to the U.S. Presidency.”
+“They’re the movers and shakers of life and they lead everything from the PTA to the U.S. Presidency,” Dr. Leman says.

 Firstborns can be perfectionists, but Dr. Leman explains that “only children are excellent candidates for growing up to be super perfectionists.”
 They want things to be just right and hold themselves and others up to very high standards.
 In many cases, they do not get along well with children of their own age.
 They prefer older classmates or even adults as friends.
 And Dr. Leman says, “The only child has a great chance of being extremely successful.”
 Famous examples include Albert Einstein, Lance Armstrong, and Elvis Presley.

 The mysterious children.
-Twins, especially identical, usually have a very deep connection with their sibling.
+Twins, especially identical, usually have a very deep connection with each other.
 They feel each other’s emotions and thoughts as if they were their own.
 In most cases, twins never lose a close relationship throughout life.
 For this reason, twins are usually very well-adjusted adults.
-They have a deep sense of security that stems from being born with a soul mate intact.
+They have a deep sense of security that stems from being born with an innate close connection.
 Quite a gift!

-Despite the truth of all the research and facts regarding birth order, they are not the only factors at play.
-Many aspects go into the development of a child’s personality and the adult they will eventually become.
+Despite the truth of all the research and facts regarding birth order, birth order isn’t the only factor at play.
+Many aspects go into the development of a child’s personality and the adult he or she eventually becomes.
 Gender.
 Age gaps.
 Race.
 Social status.
 Religious beliefs.
 Married parents.
 Divorced parents.
-Many, many things.
+Many, many factors.
 Suffice it to say, human beings cannot be pigeonholed into set molds.
 We are all created with our own unique gifts and purposes.
-Birth order studies are just one tool to help us better understand ourselves and others.
+Birth order is just one tool to help us better understand ourselves and others.